nest/nest-simulator/eclipse_workflow.md

 This section is very preliminary.

 1. Create a build directory and configure NEST with the `--with-debug` switch, then add a corresponding configuration in Eclipse as described above.
 1. Remember to also create a run configuration.
-Then, click the triangle next to the Bug to start debugging, chosing your debug run configuration.
+Then, click the triangle next to the Bug to start debugging, choosing your debug run configuration.
 1. Eclipse stops the debugger on entry to main, you probably want to click Resume here.

 NB: At present, I am not able to get any variable values out in gdb.
 This seems to be a gdb problem, I also have this problem with gdb on the command line.
 So on the Mac we may have to wait until Eclipse support lldb.